-Magento 2 Cacheable False: When to and When Not to Use
+Magento 2 Cacheable False: When to Use and When Not To

-Magento 2 Cacheable False: When to and When Not to Use
+Magento 2 Cacheable False: When to Use and When Not To

 What is Magento 2 Cacheable False?

-You can add this flag when defining a new block.
-It renders dynamic or user-specific content.
+Add cacheable="false" when defining a block that renders dynamic or user-specific content:

 <block class="Magento\Framework\View\Element\Template"